-Mountain to Mouth is an 80km walk, a two-day journey of discovery that will see participants walk from the You Yangs mountain range, crossing Geelong's industrial heartland at nightfall and arriving into the city centre to collide with Geelong After Dark.
+Mountain to Mouth is an 80km walk, a two-day journey of discovery from Friday, 4 May to Saturday, 5 May 2018 that will see participants walk from the You Yangs mountain range, crossing Geelong's industrial heartland at nightfall and arriving into the city centre to collide with Geelong After Dark.

 The next day, walkers will follow the Bellarine Rail Trail to the river mouth at Barwon Heads at sunset.
 Walkers have the choice of walking the full distance, or choosing the distance and challenge of sections of the 80km course.